bmoren/real-time-inclass/README.md

 ---
 The files contained here are the foundation of a one to many (and many to one) realtime web app.

-We are using express.js to serve out our static HTML files (line 7 in app.js) and using socket.io to handle real-time communication and messaging (lines 10-19 in app.js and lines 23 & 27 in public/frontend.js and line 12 in index.html) Through this combination we can have realtime communication across many devices.
+We are using express.js to serve out our static HTML files and using socket.io to handle real-time communication and messaging Through this combination we can have realtime communication across many devices.

 In this example we create an emoji sharer where when we click on a screen position, we replicate an emoji in that position on everyone's screen who is connected.